-What will this pension plan cost?
+What will this plan or risk pool cost?
 Unfortunately, there is no simple answer.
-There are two major reasons for the complexity of the answer.
-First, actuarial calculations, including the ones in this report, are based on a number of assumptions about the future.
+There are two major reasons for the complexity of the answer:

+First, all actuarial calculations, including those in this report, are based on a number of assumptions about the future.
 These assumptions can be divided into two categories.